Not sure if Cooper's Scoopers is right for you?

 Potential Mitigations

-- A business advisor can help you evaluate the risk of investing in a startup with no operational cash flow.
+• A financial advisor can help you model the risks of investing in a severely undercapitalized startup franchisor.

 High Franchisee Turnover